 S. Lewis, Robert Louis Stevenson and Valerie Martin, and Charles Dickens

 and J.K.
 Rowling.
 Beyond his academic work, Washick is also a fan of

 random trivia, Alfred Hitchcock films, and graphic novels.

 H. Paul Thompson, Jr., Ph.D.

 Chair of the History Department

-Paul Thompson serves as dean of the College of Humanities, chair ofthe History Department, and a history professor at NGU.
-He received his doctorate in American history from Emory University and a Certificate in
+Dr. H. Paul Thompson, Jr. received his doctorate in American history from Emory University and a Certificate in

 University; a visiting assistant professor at West Virginia State University; and an adjunct at Fairmont State College, University of Maryland, and Marshall University.
 His teaching and research interests focus on 20th-century American history.
 He is also author of Harry S. Truman: Continuity and Change and the Dictionary of Literary biography: American World War II Correspondents.
 When not teaching, Cook loves spending time with his family.